 Before the formal processes are invoked every effort should be made to resolve matters informally.
-This is in line with complaints policies nationally.
+This is in line with Department for Education guidance.
 The Governing Body will ensure parents are made aware of how they can raise a concern through the governors' communication policy.
+An informal concern can be raised in person, in writing or by telephone.
+The school will aim to acknowledge an informal concern or complaint within 3 working days and resolve the informal concern or complaint within 10 working days.

-Some issues are likely to be best resolved through discussion with a class teacher or other member of staff below the level of a school leader.
-In some cases, though, a person may feel the need to escalate the matter to the school leader.
+Some issues are likely to be best resolved through discussion with a class teacher below the level of a school leader.
+In some cases, though, a person may feel the need to escalate the matter to the Phase Leader, Deputy Headteacher or Headteacher if appropriate.

-Initially school staff below the level of Headteacher will seek to resolve matters through provision of information and clarification.
+Initially school staff below the level of Headteacher will seek to resolve matters through the provision of information and clarification.
 Where it is clear that there is a significant level of challenge, staff will refer the matter to the Headteacher as a cause for concern.
 The Headteacher will then seek to resolve the matter through discussion with those expressing concerns.
-Staff are advised not to engage in prolonged correspondence of an argumentative nature but to refer the complaint to the Headteacher at that stage.

-Whether attempts to resolve concerns at an informal stage are by telephone conversation or through meetings, school staff should take a note of any agreed action points and summarise these at the end of the conversation.
-The notes should be circulated promptly to those involved in the discussion.
+Whether attempts to resolve concerns at an informal stage are by telephone conversation or through meetings, school staff will take a note of any agreed action points and summarise these at the end of the conversation.
+The agreed action points will be circulated promptly to those involved in the discussion if that was agreed at the meeting.

 The formal Complaints Procedure will not normally be accessed unless the Headteacher has first been given the opportunity to discuss the matter with the complainant, either by telephone or, preferably, in person.

-Where the Headteacher is unable to resolve matters through discussion, the parent will be asked if they wish to make a formal complaint to the Headteacher.
-This complaint should be made in writing using the formal School Complaints Form at the end of this document.
+Where the Headteacher leader is unable to resolve matters through discussion, the parent will be asked if they wish to make a formal complaint to the Headteacher.
+This complaint should be made in writing using the formal School Complaints Form at the end of this document and available on the school website or from the school office.